openhab/openhab.github.io/features/supported-platforms.md

 ---

 openHAB is a pure java based platform so it can be run anywhere where java runs.
-Of cause it has certain requirements for the environment it runs in to provide comfortable level of performance but this doesn't limit it's usage on embedded platforms.
+Of course it has certain requirements for the environment it runs in to provide a comfortable level of performance but this doesn't limit its usage on embedded platforms.

 ## Requirements